DOI10.47051/RQJS6453

 Figure 2: Distribution of Atractus orcesi in Ecuador.
 See Appendix 1 for a complete list of the presence localities included in the map.

 Etymology: The name Atractus, which is a latinization of the Greek word άτρακτος (=spindle),1416 probably refers to the fact that snakes of this genus have a uniform width throughout the body and a narrow tail, resembling an antique spindle used to spin fibers.
-The specific epithet orcesi honors Dr. Gustavo Orcés (1903–1999), a Ecuadorian zoologist of the Escuela Politécnica Nacional, who collected the holotype of the species.2 Gustavo Orcés made many contributions to the herpetology of Ecuador, and is considered to be the father of zoology in this country.
+The specific epithet orcesi honors Dr. Gustavo Orcés (1903–1999), an Ecuadorian zoologist of the Escuela Politécnica Nacional, who collected the holotype of the species.2 Gustavo Orcés made many contributions to the herpetology of Ecuador, and is considered to be the father of zoology in this country.

 See it in the wild: Orcés’ Ground Snakes are easy to find around the towns La Bonita, Loreto, and General Leónidas Plaza Gutiérrez (Limón).
 These snakes also are encountered at Bigal River Biological Reserve and Wildsumaco Wildlife Sanctuary.
-Individuals may be detected by scanning the forest floor and leaf-litter along trails at night or by turning over rocks and logs in pastures near forest border during the day.
+Individuals may be detected by scanning the forest floor and leaf-litter along trails at night or by turning over rocks and logs in pastures near the forest border during the day.

 Acknowledgments: Special thanks to Jonh Jairo Mueses-Cisneros for providing natural history data on Atractus orcesi.